laialaodi/markdown-of-script/2023-04-28-harry-potter-english-script.markdown

   - (TBD)

 # Play start
 Harry was lying on the ground in the front of the gate of castle.
-Voldemort and Death Eaters thought he was dead, but how very wrong they were.
+Voldemort and Death Eaters think he was dead, but how very wrong they are.

 **Voldemort**: Harry Potter was dead!
 "The boy who lived" was dead when he ran away!
 You were cheated by Harry Potter!